acuminous/zUnit/README.md

 # ZUnit
 ZUnit is a zero dependency, non polluting, test harness for Node that you can run without any special scripts.
-I wrote it because [mocha](https://mochajs.org/), my preferred test harness, is the #1 source of vulnerabilities in my open source projects and I'm tired of updating them just because one of mocha's dependencies reports an audit warning.
+I wrote it because [mocha](https://mochajs.org/), my preferred test harness, is the #1 culprit for vulnerabilities in my open source projects and I'm tired of updating them just because one of mocha's dependencies causes an audit warning.

-Consequently ZUnit is nowhere near as feature rich as mocha, e.g. it does not support parallel test, retries or file globbing, but most of the simpler features are present.
+Completely reimplementing mocha without dependencies would likely introduce even more issues.
+Consequently, ZUnit is nowhere near as feature rich, e.g. it does not support parallel test, retries or file globbing, but most of the simpler features are present, so it should still be perfectly usable.

 ## TL;DR